The Selina Soule, Chelsea Mitchell, and Alanna Smith Stories

 As an athlete, it can be disappointing to narrowly miss a goal—to be one spot from medaling or a hundredth of a second from a qualifying time.

-Unless flawed new policies are overturned, female athletics could become completely dominated by biological males, robbing girls and women of countless opportunities.
+Unless these flawed policies are overturned, female athletics could become completely dominated by biological males, robbing girls and women of countless opportunities.

 “Selina and her fellow female athletes train countless hours to shave mere fractions of seconds off their race times,” said Holcomb.
 “They put in that effort in hope of the personal satisfaction of victory, and opportunity to participate in state and regional meets, or a chance at a college scholarship.
 But girls competing against boys know the outcome before the race even starts: They can’t win.
 Boys will always have physical advantages over girls; that’s the reason we have women’s sports.”